 That's a good question!
-This is our first year gardening, so we don't have all of the answers, but you are welcome to follow along with our blog as we work through trial and error this year.
-All of our blog posts on gardening are under the "Garden" tab, and this post is a good place to start if you are curious about what all a growing a garden entails.
-If you are just beginning to plant seeds, here is a guide about what to plant and when.
+This was our first year gardening, so we don't have all of the answers, but you are welcome to follow along with our blog as we work through trial and error this year.
+You can find most of our start up guides and experiences with gardening HERE.
+If you want an overview look at what all homesteading entails, please check out our Monthly Homesteading Guides!

-We will be offering a free Garden Start Up E-Course next spring.
+We will be offering a free Garden Start Up E-Course in hopefuls of either Autumn 2018 or Spring 2019.
 Super excited!
 You can learn more about that here.

 My plants keep dying! help me!